 To us at Vengreso, the math is easy: Better Health + Better Performance = Increased Productivity.

-Discover how our Selling with LinkedIn® for Teams On-Demand training leverages the neuroscience benefits of virtual, instructor-led training to equip your sellers to create more sales conversations with qualified prospects.
+Discover how our FlyMSG enterprise sales prospecting training leverages the neuroscience benefits of virtual instructor-led training to equip your sellers to create more sales conversations with qualified prospects.
+This program incorporates role-playing and practice sessions to help sales reps improve their skills in handling objections, while emphasizing the value of consistent practice for building confidence and improving remote selling techniques.